gianni-rosato/svt-av1-psy/README.md

 Adaptively varies temporal filtering strength based on 64x64 block error.
 This can slightly improve visual fidelity in scenes with fast motion or fine detail.
 Setting this to 2 will override `--tf-strength` and `--kf-tf-strength`, as their values will be automatically determined by the encoder.

+- `--psy-rd` *0.0 to 4.0*

+Configures psychovisual rate distortion strength to improve perceived quality by measuring and attempting to preserve the visual energy distribution of high-frequency details and textures.
+The default is 0.

 ### Modified Defaults

 SVT-AV1-PSY has different defaults than mainline SVT-AV1 in order to provide better visual fidelity out of the box.
 They include: